nixn/pdns-etcd3/README.md

 `timeout` is optional and defaults to 2 seconds.
 The value must be a positive integer, given in milliseconds.

+`min-cache-time` sets the time, where the responses are taken from cache (if present) to avoid requests to the ETCD cluster.
+Defaults to 5 seconds.

 ### ETCD structure